iivanoo/covid-apps-observer/data/data_uk/reports/resources/gov.scot.covidtracker___1.2.2/report.md

 > I was quite naive and feeling safe because I hwe receuved zero contact alerts, so was blissfully confident that I was OK.
 Until today that is, when I discovered that a) there was an update that was not automatically applied, b) there are so many criticisms of the app and c) so many complaint communucations to the developer remain unanswered....
 Is the app a complete con?
 Is it just to calm the naive and stupid like me.
 I had not encountered any issues, but then I didn't expect to..
 I was safe???<br> :date: __2021-02-14 01:07:48__

+> There is no way of knowing if it iseven working.
+Updates saying everything is fine you haven't been in contact with a positive person would be nice.<br> :date: __2021-02-12 13:30:55__

 #### 1-star reviews